Student Wellbeing

 The school has a Wellbeing Zone for any students wishing to visit during class time or during recess and lunchtimes.
 The Wellbeing Zone has a relaxed atmosphere with bean bags, plants, relaxing music, arts and crafts and is monitored by a staff member.

-The school uses Grade 6 Inclusion Monitors.
+The school has Grade 6 Inclusion Monitors.
 These are students that have volunteered to help organise, run or mediate games and activities between the Prep and Grade 1 students each lunchtime.

 At lunchtime our Grade 6 House and Sports Captains are encouraged to organised sporting activities for other students.
 This may include a house soccer match between Grades 2 and 3 and a Grade 4-6 competition.